uzairs786/Recitation-Refinement/README.md

 Other intended features involve different pages to this website such as:
 - A gallery page of images of students and classes.
-- A free resources page for PDF documents of any helpful resources that have been created for classes.
+- A resources page for PDF documents of any helpful resources that have been created for classes.

 # Testing